bdesham/simple-queue/README.md

 Now execution continues immediately after the two items are added to the queue, and we’ll see the files “github.html” and “google.html” populated slowly as the queue executes.

-## Caveats
+### Caveats

-This library hasn’t been tested very extensively yet!
-Use pre-1.0 versions at your own risk.
+This library hasn’t been tested very extensively!
+Use it at your own risk.

+## Author

+This library was written by [Benjamin Esham](https://esham.io).

+This project is [hosted on GitHub](https://github.com/bdesham/simple-queue).
+Please feel free to submit pull requests.

 ## License

-Copyright © 2012 Benjamin D. Esham (www.bdesham.info).
+Copyright © 2012 Benjamin D. Esham.
 This project is distributed under the Eclipse Public License, the same as that used by Clojure.
 A copy of the license is included as “epl-v10.html” in this distribution.